How to Plan the Best Trip to the Coromandel Peninsula

 - Pick up artisan cheese, chutneys, honey and more

-For more information on each activity, check out 7 Things to Do in the Coromandel for Foodies.
+For more information on each activity, check out the 7 Best Foodie Experiences in the Coromandel.